 Focusing on the Individual

 We understand that the world is much larger than our classrooms.
-We develop a strong rapport with each student, because it is our belief that a scholastic atmosphere must be built on trust and mutual respect.
+We develop a strong rapport with each student, because we believe that a scholastic atmosphere must be built on trust and mutual respect.

 Our standards-aligned, skills-based curriculum fosters student growth within a variety of media and differentiated instructional methods.